Anthony Comstock: Publishers of free love advocacy

 Comstock, the self-styled "weeder in God's garden", arrested D. M. Bennett for publishing "An Open Letter to Jesus Christ" and later had the editor charged for mailing a free-love pamphlet.
 Bennett was prosecuted, subjected to a widely publicized trial, and imprisoned in the Albany Penitentiary for 11 months.

-Anthony Comstock's enforcement of his namesake laws often led him into significant legal battles with various advocates of free expression.
-Notably, Comstock clashed with organizations and individuals who viewed his actions as an overreach.
-For example, his prosecution of D. M. Bennett, the publisher of the freethought periodical The Truth Seeker, highlighted the contentious nature of the Comstock laws.
-Bennett's conviction for mailing 'obscene' literature sparked widespread debate about the limits of censorship and freedom of speech.

 Comstock was also opposed to woman suffragists, notably Victoria Claflin Woodhull and her sister Tennessee Celeste Claflin.
 The men's journal The Days' Doings popularized images of the sisters for three years and was instructed by its editor (while Comstock was present) to stop producing lewd images.
 Comstock also took legal action against the paper for advertising contraceptives.
 After the sisters published an exposé of an adulterous affair between the Reverend Henry Ward Beecher and Elizabeth Tilton, he had the sisters arrested under laws forbidding the use of the postal service to distribute "obscene material".
 They were later acquitted of the charges.